 As long as we’re talking about online shopping, the impression you make on your potential customers is linked to the quality of your visual content.

-An eyetracking study revealed that online users approached visual content differently.
-Decorative and irrelevant images were ignored while product photos were heavily scrutinised as it could lead to a possible purchase.
+An eye-tracking study revealed that online users approached visual content differently.
+Decorative and irrelevant images were ignored while product photos were heavily scrutinized as it could lead to a possible purchase.
 In fact, 78% of online shoppers preferred more product images from e-commerce sites.
 These shoppers rely on it more than customer reviews when it comes to understanding what you are selling them.